 - 7.1.
 The SOH is committed to workforce diversity for its employees. - 7.2.
-It is the intention of the parties to this agreement to seek to prevent and eliminate discrimination in the workplace.
+It is the intention of the parties to this agreement to seek to achieve the object in sub-s 3(f) of the Industrial Relations Act 1996 (NSW) to prevent and eliminate discrimination in the workplace.
 This includes discrimination on the grounds of a person's sex (including pregnancy and breastfeeding), race, marital or domestic status, disability, homosexuality, transgender identity, age or responsibilities as a carer or because of the sex (including pregnancy and breastfeeding), race, marital or domestic status, disability, homosexuality, transgender identity, age or responsibilities as a carer of the person's relative or associate.